 Tough call on this one.

 This is going to mean something different for all of you.
-For me, this is paying $100 for my gym membership, signing up educational courses and reading books (which cost money).
+For me, this is paying $100 for my gym membership, signing up for educational courses, and reading books (which cost money).

 If it helps you improve mentally, physically, emotionally or spiritually then it’s worth the money.

-If it will simply help you make more money, then it’s worth considering but not necessarily a must.
+If it will help you make more money, it’s worth considering but not necessarily a must.

 There is an entire chapter in my book, Content Warfare, dedicated to the idea of giving without the expectation of reciprocation.
 In the case of Content Warfare, I was talking about marketing success.

-But I’m pretty sure this concept stands up in real life as well.
+But I’m pretty sure this concept also stands up in real life.

 For a bunch of reasons I won’t get into in this article taking a cold shower (which means standing under freezing cold water for three minutes or longer) every morning is one of the best things you can do for yourself.